Crisis on Infinite Earths (Arrowverse): Effect on the Arrowverse

+Aiming to live up to the original comic book's promise that "worlds will live, worlds will die and things will never be the same" while simultaneously killing characters and introducing new ones, Guggenheim expected the Arrowverse's adaptation lived up to that.
 Before the crossover, Guggenheim told each of the series' showrunners that "there's an opportunity here to introduce some major status quo shift[s]" if they desired; this was embraced by each.
 He described it as not "so much a burden of fixing something, it was the freedom of being able to change whatever we wanted to change".
 Guggenheim added that each series would be affected except for Legends of Tomorrow, since "the crossover launches much of that season" and there would be "one rather big ramification".
 After the crossover, Dries wanted to "make Kate's life a little bit more integrated with all of this madness of sci-fi and aliens, and the dense mythology between" the other series, but still keep the grounding established earlier in Batwoman's season.
 However, this was "a little tricky because our characters aren't yet exposed to this notion of multiple universes, superheroes, powers, and stuff".
 An action by Barry would have ramifications for the rest of The Flash's season.
 The goal of the crossover for Wallace was to "tap into that feeling that the readers in 1985 would have had, when reading that story, with the tectonic shifts in the comic world, underneath".
 He called the Arrowverse ending a "game-changer" which "opens up to a whole new world".

-By the end of the crossover, the universe was rebooted, with all of The CW series airing at the time – Arrow, The Flash, Supergirl, Legends of Tomorrow, Batwoman, and Black Lightning – existing on the new Earth-Prime; this was decided going into the crossover.
+By the end of the crossover, the universe was rebooted, with all of The CW series airing at the time – Arrow, The Flash, Supergirl, Legends of Tomorrow, Batwoman and Black Lightning – existing on the new Earth-Prime; this was decided going into the crossover.
 A new multiverse was also created, with six of its Earths revealed.
 Although Guggenheim had wanted a single Earth-Prime, the crossover would not have been able to visit the worlds of other DC properties had that been done.
 A compromise was reached in which these properties were returned to different Earths in the multiverse, and the Arrowverse series were combined in a single Earth.
 The Arrowverse characters are oblivious to the newly formed multiverse.